northpr/telegram_ocr_bot/README.md

     ```conda activate <env-name>```

-3. Real the tutorial

-    ```make tutorial```

-4. Install requirements
+3. Install requirements

     ```make install```

-5. Remove this repo on your develop directory
+4. Remove this repo on your develop directory

     ```rm -rf .git```

 ## How to
 nbs = notebooks
+src = source codes